armory/docs/content/en/armory-deployments/architecture.md

 Armory Deployments contains components that you manage and components that Armory manages in the cloud.
 The components you manage allow Armory’s cloud services to integrate with your existing infrastructure.

 {{< figure src="/images/armory-deploy-architecture/armory-deploy-k8s-overview.jpeg" alt="The Armory command line interface and its integrations connect to Armory Cloud.
-Armory Cloud uses the Agent Hub to connect to your Kubernetes cluster using a gRPC connection established between the Agent Hub and Armory Agent, which is installed in your cluster." >}}
+Armory Cloud uses the Agent Hub to connect to your Kubernetes cluster using a gRPC connection established between the Agent Hub and Armory Cloud Agent, which is installed in your cluster." >}}

-You connect your Kubernetes clusters to Armory Cloud by installing the Armory Agent.
+You connect your Kubernetes clusters to Armory Cloud by installing the Armory Cloud Agent.
 The Agent version is installed separately from your Spinnaker cluster and does not directly talk to Spinnaker.
 The Agent establishes a bidirectional link with Armory Hub.
 Armory Hub uses this link to route communication from services within Armory Cloud to the Agent in your Kubernetes cluster.
 The Agent enables Armory Cloud to act as a control plane for your infrastructure.

 ### How it works